ACM-Research/exoplanet-atmosphere-analysis-with-ML/README.md

 The quality of our dataset was a big thing that we could work on in the future.
 In our preprocessing, we applied a quality assessment with comparing the lightcurves' mean distribution among certain bins of an element.
 When the mean distributions were compared, the differences were negligible.
 Thus, a lack of variance in our dataset meant that the quality of our dataset was poor, but in the future, that's something we can focus on.

-Seeing that this was the only available dataset that gave us exoplanet spectra \textbf{and} atmospheric elemental composition, future endeavors will involve gaining access to a more complete dataset.
+Seeing that this was the only available dataset that gave us exoplanet spectra {**and**} atmospheric elemental composition, future endeavors will involve gaining access to a more complete dataset.
 This will allow our model's functionality to be elevated automatically since our current model's flaws are tied down to dataset quality.

 ## References